dealerexpress/brandl-mobility-app-loader/README.md

     <tr>
       <td valign="top"><code>selector</code></td>
       <td valign="top">string</td>
       <td valign="top"><strong>Required</strong>.
 The selector to find your elements on the page created in step 1.
-You might find it best to assign a class to each link/button that is only used for selecting and separate from styles.
+You might find it best to assign a class to each link/button that is only used for selecting and is separate from styles.
 All elements matching the provided selector will be modified to open/continue filling out a credit app.
 Internally, we use <a href="https://developer.mozilla.org/en-US/docs/Web/API/Document/querySelectorAll" target="_blank">document.querySelectorAll()</a> to find elements matching provided selector string.</td>
     </tr>
     <tr>
       <td valign="top"><a href="#parameter-vehicle"><code>vehicle</code></a></td>